pointedsphere/holdem_poker_utilities/README.md

 Note: if ``deckIndex_`` has not been shuffled (i.e. ``deckShuffled_==false``) this function will just pull cards from the end of the deck vectors sequentially.

 Note: if ``deckIndex_`` has been shuffled and then some cards have been removed from ``deckFace_`` and ``deckSuit_`` with ``remCards`` and ``shuffleI`` has not been called again then this array may return cards no longer in the deck.
 To avoid this once ``remCards`` has been called then call ``setDeckIndex(numCards_)`` followed by ``shuffleI()``.

+Note: dealCards does not delete dealt cards from the deck array, this is so we can run multiple times with the same partial deck after setting known cards.

 #### Class fn : ``void -> bool`` : ``getDeckSet``